There are now 2 possible online modes for units:

 - Level 3 elective

-- Students are able to (1) understand written process descriptions and turn them into accurate process flow diagrams; (2) write concise and accurate reports; (3) extract relevent data from complex scientific and industry reports; (4) design, construct and interpret static process flow diagrams using commercial software; (5) assess the quality of data available from commercial modelling software; (6) use steam tables and other standard tables of engineering data to find required data; (7) estimate system properties when exact values are not available and determine the limitations of these estimates; and (8) solve static material and energy balances.
+Students are able to (1) translate written process descriptions into accurate process flow diagrams ; (2) document calculations and simulations to clearly and concisely communicate working and results using standard engineering processes and conventions; (3) design, construct and interpret static process flow diagrams using commercial software and assess the quality and limitations of simulation outputs; (4) use steam tables and other standard tables of engineering data to find required data; (5) estimate system properties when exact values are not available and determine the limitations of these estimates; and (6) solve static material and energy balances.

-- Indicative assessments in this unit are as follows: (1) assignments; (2) hysys exercises; and (3) a final examination.
+Indicative assessments in this unit are as follows: (1) assignments; (2) simulation and practical exercises; and (3) exams.
 Further information is available in the unit outline.

 - Unit Coordinator(s)